Spirit of America nominations sought

 -

-Most read 6/5/21Local mason to compete in blocklaying competition1Las Vegas is known for a lot of things: resorts, gambling, entertainment.
+Most read 6/5/21Local mason to compete in blocklaying competition2Las Vegas is known for a lot of things: resorts, gambling, entertainment.
 But for Jackson native J.T.
 Payne, Sin City serves as a beacon of his one true passion -- masonry.
 Next week, Payne will compete in the Mason Contractors Association of...

 -